arindamdawn-zz/tab-and-space/posts/frontend-shots-web-workers.md

 ## What are Web Workers?

 Imagine you have been given a task to fill water in a container of capacity 2litres using a mug.
-You can do that easily within few seconds.
+You can do that easily within a few seconds.

 Now suppose you are asked to next fill up a container of capacity 100litres using the same mug.
 The idea of it will make you sweat!
 Instead of doing the work all alone, you request your siblings to help you and you delegate it to them so that you can do some other important work in the meanwhile.

 In the JavaScript universe, Web Workers can be thought of something like that.
 Web Workers can run scripts doing computation-heavy tasks in the background and can communicate with the main thread without freezing the user interface.
 Browsers first introduced Web Workers in around 2009 to allow programmers to run heavy CPU intensive tasks concurrently utilizing the multi cores of the processor.
-Web Workers are not a part of JavaScript.
+Web Workers are not part of JavaScript.
 It is an API provided by the web browsers just like the browser's Web APIs.
-Web Workers can do lot of cool stuffs like doing network requests, accessing some window objects like Navigator, XMLHttpRequest, Array, Date, Math, String, window timers.
-However they cannot directly access the DOM.
+Web Workers can do a lot of cool stuff like doing network requests, accessing some window objects like Navigator, XMLHttpRequest, Array, Date, Math, String, window timers.
+However, they cannot directly access the DOM.
 Web Workers can be thought of as an independent JavaScript environment running in a parallel universe and can communicate with the main JavaScript universe.

 Web Workers are also known as "Dedicated Workers".

 ## Why Web Workers?

 Whenever any task is performed that requires heavy computation, it makes the UI irresponsive, making it non-interactive.
-This is not a great experience for end users as they no longer can interact with the UI until the task is executed.
-A lot of users still use low end feature phones that do not up top level hardware specs.
+This is not a great experience for end-users as they no longer can interact with the UI until the task is executed.
+A lot of users still use low-end feature phones that do not up top-level hardware specs.
 Running heavy CPU intensive operations on such devices often result in an undesirable experience for users.
 Even a for loop operation can make the UI unresponsive until it has completed execution.

 Web Workers come in extremely handy when it comes to optimizing performance and keeping the UI very responsive.
 The actual time taken for performing the task remains almost the same, however, the user experience is enhanced to a great extent since the user is not blocked from doing any task.